dividezer0/tcp_connection_monitor/README.md

 ## About The Project
-a tcp connection monitor that use libpcap to capture network data.
+A tcp connection monitor that use libpcap to detect failed/successful TCP connections.

 ### Prerequisites